Skip to main content

 • The student must successfully complete and pay for all tuition and fees for at least the first 50% of the coursework required for the degree before being eligible to receive partial tuition benefit;

-• The university will provide up to 30 credits of tuition remission after the student provides a degree audit and a clear balance statement showing completion of required credits to HR.
+• The university will provide up to 30 credits of tuition remission after the student provides a degree audit and a clear balance statement showing completion of required credits to OPC.

 • A child who completed a degree-program after turning 26 is not eligible to seek additional tuition remission benefits for another degree.